The sandy shores and lakes of Fayoum make a perfect weekend getaway from Cairo. Here are the best things to do in Fayoum, Egypt.

 Such trips end with exhausted groups in the evening over a barbecue or bonfire and spirited shaabi music.
 Others take in the sunset and make their way back to the old-world charm of their ecolodges or the Helnan.
 The vast landscapes of the valley offer plenty of sightseeing for avid naturalists.

-A first-time visitor will leave Wadi El Rayan grateful that such a serene landscape is so close to the city.
+You’ll leave Wadi El Rayan grateful that such a serene landscape is so close to the city.